 Adults: $95 per person, plus tax

 Infants to 3 years: Free

 Location of Boat: Spring Street Landing is next to the Washington State Ferry dock — look for the building with a green roof and big clock.
 My boat is moored on the left side of the dock and has a green hull and white top.
 Also look for my sign “Whales Rock!”

 Payment: Cash, check or credit card; credit card needed to reserve your seats.

 Full refunds will be made with 24-hour notice.

 Please note that we live and work on an island, which is only accessible via Washington State Ferries, seasonal passenger ferries, airplanes, water taxis and pleasure boats.
 It is the customer’s responsibility to get to their designated tour on time; no shows (if you miss your ferry or flight, etc.) will be charged 100%.
 Please note that Washington State Ferries schedules change seasonally.
 If driving a car on the ferry, we recommend getting in the ferry line at the Anacortes ferry terminal 2 hours ahead of sailing time from mid May to mid September and on holiday weekends.
-The ferry terminal is a 1.5 to 2 hour drive from Seattle.
+The ferry terminal is a 1.5 to 2 hour drive from Seattle, depending on traffic.

 What To Bring:

 Camera, sunglasses and seasonal jacket.
 You are welcome to bring food and drinks; we have water, wine and beer on board for sale.